Chinese Paper Umbrella

 But it was probably due to Buddhist influence that umbrellas began to feature at funerals in China, though personal models had been interred with the deceased for some centuries previously.

 The rules of umbrella etiquette in China varied from period to period.
 Prior to the tenth century, blue and green silk parasols were reserved for princes of imperial rank; later the privilege was extended to ladies of the palace on their visits to town.

 The very highest honors in umbrellas were, of course, enjoyed by the emperor of China.
-On ordinary occasions he would be accompanied by twelve umbrella-bearers and twenty-four fan-bearers.
+On ordinary occasions, he would be accompanied by twelve umbrella-bearers and twenty-four fan-bearers.

-But when Ki-tsiang, T’ung chi was married at Beijing in 1872 the occasion was marked by a spectacular procession in which almost every participant carried a banner or very tall triple-flounced umbrella, of various colors and embroidered with dragons and phoenixes.
+But when Ki-tsiang, T’ung chi was married in Beijing in 1872 the occasion was marked by a spectacular procession in which almost every participant carried a banner or very tall triple-flounced umbrella, of various colors and embroidered with dragons and phoenixes.